 In five clinical trials of DED conducted with lifitegrast ophthalmic solution, 1401 patients received at least one dose of lifitegrast (1287 of which received lifitegrast 5%).
 The majority of patients (84%) had less than or equal to 3 months of treatment exposure.
 One hundred-seventy patients were exposed to lifitegrast for approximately 12 months.
 The majority of the treated patients were female (77%).
-The most common adverse reactions reported in 5%-25% of patients were instillation-site irritation, dysgeusia, and reduced visual acuity.
+The most common adverse Sections or subsections omitted from the full prescribing information are not listed. reactions reported in 5%-25% of patients were instillation-site irritation, dysgeusia, and reduced visual acuity.

 Other adverse reactions reported in 1%-5% of the patients were blurred vision, conjunctival hyperemia, eye irritation, headache, increased lacrimation, eye discharge, eye discomfort, eye pruritus, and sinusitis.

 The following adverse reactions have been identified during post-approval use of Xiidra.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.